Azure threat protection

 In addition, patterns are correlated with other signals to check for supporting evidence of a widespread campaign.
 This correlation helps to identify events that are consistent with established indicators of compromise.

 Some examples include:

-Azure Security Center also uses anomaly detection to identify threats.
+Microsoft Defender for Cloud also uses anomaly detection to identify threats.
 In contrast to behavioral analytics (which depends on known patterns derived from large data sets), anomaly detection is more “personalized” and focuses on baselines that are specific to your deployments.
 Machine learning is applied to determine normal activity for your deployments, and then rules are generated to define outlier conditions that could represent a security event.
 Here’s an example:

 Continuous threat intelligence monitoring

-Azure Security Center operates with security research and data science teams throughout the world that continuously monitor for changes in the threat landscape.
+Microsoft Defender for Cloud operates with security research and data science teams throughout the world that continuously monitor for changes in the threat landscape.
 This includes the following initiatives:

 Threat intelligence monitoring: Threat intelligence includes mechanisms, indicators, implications, and actionable advice about existing or emerging threats.
 This information is shared in the security community, and Microsoft continuously monitors threat intelligence feeds from internal and external sources.

 Signal sharing: Insights from security teams across the broad Microsoft portfolio of cloud and on-premises services, servers, and client endpoint devices are shared and analyzed.

 Microsoft security specialists: Ongoing engagement with teams across Microsoft that work in specialized security fields, such as forensics and web attack detection.